askerka/any_case/README.rst

 any_case
 ========

-When developing a web application, you often have to choose the format (snake_case/camelCase) will be used for the input and the output json data.
-If the backend is written in python, the easiest option is to choose snake_case.
+When developing a web application, you often have to choose the case format (snake_case/camelCase) will be used for the input and the output json data.
+If the backend is written in Python, the easiest option is to choose snake_case.
 On the one hand, this is good, because we have an obvious consistency, but on the other hand, the main consumers of the API (mobile and browser) prefer to use camelCase.

-If we care about our consumers, we will change the case to camelCase.
+If we care about our consumers, we will change the case format to camelCase.
 And it's good if we think about it in advance, before publishing API.
 But if this happens in an existing application, it becomes much more difficult to do so because there are consumers using the existing API.
 We have two options here:

 - introduce a new version of the api
 - send data in two cases at once

 The second option increases the size of the data, and the first option forces us to support two versions of the API without serious need.
 These options complicate the support and development of API.